nabillemen/r-internal-pagerank/README.md

 - output-pagerank.csv is the output of the script, showing computed URLs and their respective internal PageRank

 ## How to use it
+First, import this project by:
+  - using Git: `git clone https://github.com/nabillemen/r-internal-pagerank`
+  - downloading it as a .zip file
-After installing R, editing the script to fit your needs (how to edit it is fully explained in the script comments), run:
+After installing R, editing the script to fit your needs (how to edit it is fully explained in the script comments), open your terminal, set current working directory to this project, and run:
   - `install.packages("igraph", lib="[path to your R packages foler]")` if igraph package isn't installed yet
   - `Rscript internal_pagerank.R` (don't forget to add R executables folder to your PATH environment variable)